 No, because Matter itself is not a smart home system.
 Although the technology connects devices in the home, it has little or nothing to do with their automation and control.
 Such tasks still require a higher-level system that is compatible with Matter.

-The rules and associations come from it, and it provides user interfaces or voice control.
+This is essentially where the rules and links come from (exception: Matter Bindings).
+It provides user interfaces or voice control.
 In principle, it does everything that Amazon Alexa, Apple HomeKit, Google Assistant, SmartThings, and others have done in the past, but each separately and without a common connection standard.

 What does Matter mean for manufacturers?